Green Smoothie Gourmet

 Make the Cookies

-• Then add milk and coconut oil and mix with a hand mixer.
+• Then add milk and melted coconut oil and mix with a hand mixer.

-• Remove from oven, cool in pan 2 minutes, and on a cooking rack for 10 minutes.
+• Remove the pan from oven, cool in pan 2 minutes, and then put cookies on a cooking rack for another 10 minutes.

 Storage